 Nigeria has big businesses in its capital city of 21m people, but they lack the medium-sized companies that produce quality support services and other inputs to help small businesses grow.
 Nigeria has too many entrepreneurs working as sole-proprietors and too little competition for the giant companies.
 China has mastered agglomeration economies because it is good at producing medium-sized companies and clustering industries so that complementary firms are located near one another.
 Different Chinese towns develop clusters of firms that specialize in producing the same kinds of things like motorcycles (Bishan), fireworks (Changsha), or undwerwear (Shantou).
 60% of the world’s buttons and 80% of zippers are produced in Qiaotou and over a fifth of the world’s violins are produced in Beijing.
 China is successful because it has fewer independent entrepreneurs than most developing nations.
 More of China’s workforce are working together in bigger teams that can grow as they develop synergies together rather than remaining in tiny, unproductive businesses.

-Big companies are better than small ones because they:
+Big companies are better than small ones because big companies:

-- Do the research that increases productivity and living standards.
+- Do almost all of the research that increases productivity and living standards.
 The 700 largest multinationals firms account for close to 70% of world business R&D spending (UN World Investment Report, 2005).
+Big government also accounts for roughly a third of R&D.

-- A recent paper found that big established companies account for 2/3 of innovation.
+- Account for 2/3 of innovation according to a recent paper.
 Smaller challengers are important though because challengers give the big incumbents more incentive to innovate.
 For example, Goettler and Gordon argued that copycat chip maker AMD forced Intel to innovate to keep ahead.

 - Pay higher wages than small businesses and they offer more benefits like health insurance because they are more productive.
 A Kauffman Foundation study showed that large businesses paid 50% more than small businesses in 2011.
 Brianna Cardiff-Hicks, Francine Lafontaine, and Kathryn Shaw looked at retail businesses and found that the big-box stores paid more than small